 If you're in school, doing any of this can be a lot harder.
-My suggestion is while you're sitting doing school work, quietly kick your legs or maybe try some calf raises if you can.
+A good suggestion is while you're sitting doing school work, quietly kick your legs or maybe try some calf raises.
 Anything that won't disrupt the class, but makes your heart rate pick up or your muscles ache.
 Pack your own lunch if possible, and bring snacks!
 Also, most schools allow you to have water with you in class, so take advantage of this.
 Make sure you participate in gym class!
-Break out a sweat, no matter how nasty you may smell later on.
+Work up a sweat.
+You can always shower later!

-Another option (that most people don't like to hear) is waking up earlier than you normally do for school or work and working out.
-Whether that's going to your 24-hour gym or going for a run, getting active in the morning not only wakes you up, it pumps serotonin and endorphins into your blood stream, making you feel happier as you go about your day.
-Plus, exerciseis great for thinking and memory retention.
+Another option - however unpopular - is waking up earlier than you normally do for school or work and working out.
+Whether that's going to your 24-hour gym or going for a run, getting active in the morning not only wakes you up, it pumps serotonin and endorphins into your blood stream.
+This improves your mood, making you feel happier as you go about your day.
+Plus, exercise is great for thinking and memory retention.

 Just Do It!

-I know it can be hard; believe me, being motivated to do my workouts can be extremely hard.
+It can be hard; being motivated to do workouts can be extremely hard.
 Some days you jump out of bed ready to go on a morning jog- other days you roll over and slam the snooze button five times.
 Each day brings its own challenges.

 The only thing you can do on days like that is force yourself to drive out to the gym, or open your laptop; whatever your choice exercise program is.

-As I briefly mentioned in the previous sections, it's best to plan everything ahead.
-This eliminates you making an excuse not to workout or eat healthy.
+As mentioned previously, it's best to plan everything ahead.
+This helps eliminate excuses not to workout or eat healthy.

-When going to workout, write out what you're going to do and how long you will do it for.
-This eliminates you wasting time thinking about it instead of just getting in there and getting it done.
+- When going to workout, write out what you're going to do and how long you will do it for.
+This eliminates wasting time thinking about it.
+Instead, just get in there and get it done.

-Make sure your headphones are packed with your clothes, wallet just in case, and that your phone is charged completely.
-Anything that makes working out impossible basically.
+- Make sure your headphones are packed with your clothes, wallet just in case, and that your phone is charged completely.

 Don't Give Up!